 For All Acquisitions

-The Director and Deputy Director together have the authority to approve acquisitions valued at or under $50,000 on behalf of the Committee.
+The Director of Collections has the authority to approve acquisitions valued at or under $50,000 on behalf of the Director.
+The Director has authority to approve acquisitions valued at or under $100,000 on behalf of the Committee.
 The Committee will be informed of all such decisions.
-Acquisitions above $50,000 require Committee approval.
+Acquisitions above $100,000 require Committee approval.

-When time does not permit the advance approval of acquisitions above $50,000 at one of the Committee’s regular meetings, a quorum of the Committee (as defined in the Museum’s by-laws), including the Chair, has the authority to proceed.
+When time does not permit the advance approval of acquisitions above $100,000 at one of the Committee’s regular meetings, a quorum of the Committee (as defined in the Museum’s by-laws) has the authority to proceed by holding a telephonic meeting with a majority of those participating approving the vote.
+If a telephonic meeting is not possible, 100% of the voting members would be needed to approve a vote by email.
 Such acquisitions will be presented at a subsequent meeting.

-All acquisitions will have credit lines that accurately reflect the nature of the transaction (purchase, gift, bequest, etc.); exceptions will require approval by the Deputy Director.
+All acquisitions will have credit lines that reflect accurately the nature of the transaction (purchase, gift, bequest, etc.); exceptions will require approval by the Director of Collections.
+A credit line for a gift may be anonymous, or may be made in honor or in memory of another party, but the credit line shall not misrepresent the actual donor or the history of ownership of the work.

 The Museum will attempt to obtain the broadest possible rights, including copyright where applicable.
-If copyright is retained by the artist or donor, the Museum will seek permission for appropriate uses.
+If copyright is retained by the artist or donor, the Museum will seek permission for appropriate uses, including nonexclusive right of reproduction.

 The Museum deals to the best of its knowledge with reputable vendors and requires all sellers to sign a Museum Warranty, which outlines the terms and conditions of the sale.